davidfekke/gif-tsv-converter/README.md

 # gif-tsv-converter
 Creating a animated GIF to TSV converter for the Tiny-Screen

+This script requires that the latest version of ImageMagick be installed on your system.

 I modified Tony Batey's shell script and renamed it 'converttotsv.sh'.

 On the Mac or Linux, you will have to sudo chmod the file to 755.